kevinhughes27/TensorKart/README.md

 3. Run `record.py`
 4. Make sure the graph responds to joystick input.
 It will look slow but that is because the sample rate is low on purpose.
 5. Position the emulator window so that the image is captured by the program
 6. Press record and play through a level.
-You can trim some samples off the front and back of the data you collect afterwards.
+You can trim some samples off the front and back of the data you collect afterwards (by removing lines in `data.csv`).

 ![record](/screenshots/record_setup.png?raw=true)

+Notes
-Note - the GUI will stop updating while recording to avoid any slow downs.
+- the GUI will stop updating while recording to avoid any slow downs.
+- double check the samples, sometimes the screenshot is the desktop instead.
+Remove the appropriate lines from the `data.csv` file

 Viewing Samples
 ---------------